 An eligible organization may participate in only two (2) proposals per NRT competition as lead or collaborative non-lead.
 All Track 1 and/or Track 2 NRT proposals will be counted toward this total limit of two proposals per organization.

 Participation includes serving as a lead organization or non-lead organization on any proposal.
 Organizations participating only as evaluators on projects are excluded from this limitation.
 Proposals that exceed the organizational eligibility limit will be returned without review regardless of whether the organization on such a proposal serves as lead or non-lead collaborative organization.
 Only US IHEs are eligible to submit as a lead or non-lead organization.
-Potential PIs are advised to contact their institutional office of research regarding processes used to select proposals for submission.
+Potential PIs are advised to contact their institutional USC Research and Innovation (R&I) regarding processes used to select proposals for submission.

 Recurring Deadlines: September 6, Annually